chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-27-Scale-Out-and-Update-a-Containerized-Application-on-a-Kubernetes-Cluster.md

 Click **SCALE**, then waits for creating/deleting instances until 2 replicas exist in the Kubernetes cluster.

-Open the IP address of the external endpoint, you should see a similiar web response:<br>
+Open the IP address of the external endpoint, you should see a similar web response:<br>
 {% include picture.html width="362" height="119" img="qwiklabs/qwiklabs-GSP305-step6-updated-echo-app-application.png" alt="Resulted web page" class="text-center" %}

 Congratulations!
 You should accomplish the lab if you follow the above steps.